 Unlike service animals, an emotional support animal does not require any special training to provide assistance.
 As far as cats are concerned, they cannot become service animals and hence require no training at all.

 Your cat only has to be disciplined, housebroken, and vaccinated to be the perfect emotional support animal for you.
-Furthermore, there is no need to make them wear an emotional support dog vest, or any other identifying label.
+The same conditions apply to ESA dogs also as you do not need to make them wear an emotional support dog vest, or any other identifying label.

 There is no hard and fast rule for an ESA owner to get an emotional support vest for their cat.
 However, we highly suggest you get one!